-What Goes Into an Appraisal?
+What Are the Components of an Appraisal?

-The inspection is where an appraisal begins
+The inspection is where an appraisal starts

-After the inspection, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach